jhake/chumstudies-backend/README.md

 `TOKEN_SECRET` is a random secret for the accounts server

-`ALLOWED_ORIGINS` is the allowed frontend URL to use the backend functions.
+`FRONTEND_URL` is the allowed frontend URL to use the backend functions.
 You should use `"http://localhost:3000"` if you're using the default react port locally.

+`EMAIL_...` are for the email service.

 `CLOUDINARY_...` are for cloudinary stuff.